How many times did you apply for Adsense account and got rejected?

 It offers 3 types of ads – Search Targeted Ads, Local Ads and Mobile Ads.
 It’s PPC rates aren’t as good as Adsense.

 Infolinks is a bit different from other advertising networks.
 Mainly because it shows ads differently.
 It doesn’t take too many spaces of your site to show ads.
-It shows in text or pop up ads.
+It shows in text ads or pop up ads.
 You can use it with Adsense safely.

 Qadabra is a self-serve ad platform that offers performance based advertising.
 It was formerly known as AdsGadget.
 It requires only 15 second to start showing ads on your site with Qadabra.